DevOps-With-Brian/inworldai-discord-bot/docs/deploy_bot_to_production.rst

 Now you should have a virtual machine that you should be able to login to via the ``ssh root@ip_here`` that is in the Linode console, it won't use a password it should use your authorized_key that you provided.

+You would just need to clone/download your source code into the vm before running the ``docker-compose`` command as a FYI.
+You could simply do ``git clone https://github.com/DevOps-With-Brian/inworldai-discord-bot.git`` and replace with your repo or use the one provided.

+Then cd to the ``inworld-discord-bot`` dir and run ``chmod u+x vm_setup.sh`` so you can execute it to setup the vm.

 You can use the provided ``vm_setup.sh`` in the root of the repo after cloning it down to setup the virtual machine with all the required pre-req's.
 Then you just follow the existing docs for :ref:`running_bot_locally`, please make sure you select ``prd`` as the environment not ``dev`` now.

-You would just need to clone/download your source code into the vm before running the ``docker-compose`` command as a FYI.
+Please also ensure you change the ``REDIS_HOST`` var in the docker-compose file to ``localhost`` since now its running on the same box and not in our WSL setup.

 Deploying on Kubernetes
 -----------------------